Tales of Hulan River: Literary criticism and significance

-Once Tales of Hulan River came out, it received loads of criticism from Communist critics who considered it a literary retrograde without any connection to the masses because its content did not serve the major political purpose.
+Once Tales of Hulan River came out, it received criticism from Communist critics who considered it a literary retrograde without any connection to the masses because its content did not serve the major political purpose.

 Hu Feng (胡风) once criticized in his epilogue for The Field of Life and Death that this novel was built upon random sketches without the intention to organize a central theme.
 Similar to it, fragmented stories, the absence of central figures, and the nonlinear structure were all focal aspects that critics sought to criticize for Tales of Hulan River.
 However, at that time, criticism were mostly raised by male intellectuals like Hu Feng.
 Hence they might failed to realize all the irregularity shown in Tales of Hulan River are likely to be Xiao Hong's intention to reconstruct her past through a feminine way.

-However, it also got defences from writers such as Mao Dun (茅盾), who wrote a preface for this book in 1946.
-How highly Mao Dun thought of this work can be seen from his laudatory description that says "a narrative poem, a colorful genre painting, a haunting song".
+However, it way also defended by writers such as Mao Dun (茅盾), who wrote a preface for this book in 1946.
+How highly Mao Dun thought of this work can be seen from his laudatory description that says "a narrative poem, a colorful genre painting, a haunting song."
 He argued it is because of her innovative writing style and the unorthodox design of the work which appeared to be a departure from the genre of traditional autobiography that makes the novel unique and intriguing.
 But on the other side, he also pointed out one minor deficiency.
 He supposed when depicting the nightmare life people experience in the Hulan town, Xiao Hong seemed to overlook the impact of oppression from the feudal system and Japanese invaders that could have on those depressed residents but merely showing their inherent conservatism as a cause.

+As evidence of the cultural impact of Tales of Huan River, excerpts of it appeared in the 2016 anthology The Big Red Book of Modern Chinese Literature, which presents itself as a definitive compilation of the most significant Chinese literary works in recent times.

 Publication history

-The manuscript was completed and first serialized in Constellation Daily, a Hong Kong local newspaper, in 1940 but unfortunately, Xiao Hong died in Hong Kong in 1942.
-Tales of Hulan River was eventually published in book the same year after Xiao Hong's death.
+The manuscript was first serialized in Constellation Daily, a Hong Kong local newspaper, in 1940 but unfortunately, Xiao Hong died in 1942.
+Tales of Hulan River was eventually published in book form in Guilin in 1941.